tempusfugit-lab/browsertotp/README.md

 # browsertotp

-TOTP running on your web browser.
+The TOTP application runnable on your browser.
 The implementations **never** access internet and the outside, runnning on local only.
 So they can run standalone.